webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                                       [boolean] [default: false]
       --customBehaviors                     Custom behavior files to inject.
-Val ues can be URLs, paths to individual behavior files, or paths to a direct ory of behavior files.
+Val ues can be URLs, paths to individual behavior files, or paths to a direc tory of behavior files
                                                            [array] [default: []]
       --debugAccessRedis                    if set, runs internal redis without protected mode to allow external acc